 It used to be that when you noticed a problem with your dog’s joints, you would simply go to your veterinarian.
 They would recommend and sell you a joint supplement which, in their expert opinion, was a trusted, quality product – and that was that.

 Nowadays, online shopping has become the norm.
 Pet owners are far more inclined to hop on their computers to look for supplements rather than schedule an appointment with their veterinarian.
 And honestly, we get it.
-The problem is, the sheer amount of dog joint supplements on the market can be completely overwhelming.
+The problem is, that the sheer amount of dog joint supplements on the market can be completely overwhelming.

 So how do you know which product to choose?
-How can you be sure a product really works?
+How can you be sure a product works?
 And finally, how do you know who you can trust?

 Why Are There So Many Dog Joint Supplements to Choose From?

 This is a great question and one I asked myself a few years back when an influx of products was hitting the market.
-If you’ve ever done even a quick search on Amazon for dog joint supplements, you’ve seen that there are literally hundreds of products on the market being promoted to consumers for dog joint health (112+ pages of products and more than 200+ “brands,” to be exact).
+If you’ve ever done even a quick search on Amazon for dog joint supplements, you’ve seen that there are hundreds of products on the market being promoted to consumers for dog joint health (112+ pages of products and more than 200+ “brands,” to be exact).

 So why is this?

-The reason is referred to as “the low barrier to entry,” i.e. the internet has made it easier than ever before for anyone to create their own product to sell directly to consumers – whether they’re qualified to or not.
+The reason is referred to as “the low barrier to entry,” i.e. the internet has made it easier than ever before for anyone to create their product to sell directly to consumers – whether they’re qualified to or not.
 “Barriers to entry” basically describe how easy or difficult it is for new entrants (aka startups) to establish a profitable business in a particular market.
 For example, starting an eBay business has a low barrier to entry, while starting a luxury car company has a high barrier.

-Unfortunately, in order to sell dog joint supplements in the age of the internet, you no longer have to be a trained veterinarian selling to patients at your office or an established, trusted manufacturer selling out of the storefronts of reputable businesses like Petco.
+Unfortunately, to sell dog joint supplements in the age of the internet, you no longer have to be a trained veterinarian selling to patients at your office or an established, trusted manufacturer selling out of the storefronts of reputable businesses like Petco.
 You no longer need training, reputability, a storefront, or even a basic understanding of the science of canine joint health.
 You don’t even need to worry about FDA standards, as dietary supplements are not controlled by the FDA.

 Because of this low barrier to entry, many of the “brands” (for lack of a better word) you can find online are not legitimate companies with doctors and scientists on staff who are committed and qualified to work on animal health, nutrition, or pain management.
-In fact, sadly it is often the exact opposite – unqualified individuals or groups working out of their homes, just trying to make a quick buck.
+Sadly it is often the exact opposite – unqualified individuals or groups working out of their homes, just trying to make a quick buck.

 How Do You Know If You Can Trust What They Say, or What Their Reviews Say?

-Unfortunately, many of these illegitimate “brands” are very skilled at marketing their subpar products, creating beautiful labels and using all the right catchphrases (“Made in the USA,” “Treats arthritis,” “Safe and effective,” etc.).
+Unfortunately, many of these illegitimate “brands” are very skilled at marketing their subpar products, creating beautiful labels, and using all the right catchphrases (“Made in the USA,” “Treats arthritis,” “Safe and effective,” etc.).
 Many will even go so far as to pay outside individuals to go on sites like Amazon and post fake product reviews, helping to build their review numbers and lure consumers into their false credibility.

 As I’m sure you’ve gathered, this is a subject that deeply saddens me.
-It just kills me that thousands of pet owners across the country, who want nothing more than to help their beloved animals, are being misled – potentially giving their loved ones the wrong supplements, or even worse, products that could actually damage their pets’ health.
+It just kills me that thousands of pet owners across the country, who want nothing more than to help their beloved animals, are being misled – potentially giving their loved ones the wrong supplements, or even worse, products that could damage their pets’ health.

 Let me show you one example I found on Amazon to illustrate my point.
 The image below, posted by a user who had bought the product, shows the extreme variability in the size of chewable dog joint supplements they received.
 Why is this a problem?
 The huge difference in size means there is no way you would be able to give your dog consistent quantities of active ingredients with each dose – which is not only potentially dangerous, it is simple Quality Control 101.